Jacksonian democracy: Reforms

-Jacksonian Presidents
+Jacksonian presidents

-In addition to Jackson, his second Vice President and one of the key organizational leaders of the Jacksonian Democratic Party, Martin Van Buren, served as president.
+In addition to Jackson, his second vice president and one of the key organizational leaders of the Jacksonian Democratic Party, Martin Van Buren, handily won the election of 1836.
 He helped shape modern presidential campaign organizations and methods.

-Van Buren was defeated in 1840 by Whig William Henry Harrison.
-Harrison died just 30 days into his term and his Vice President John Tyler quickly reached accommodation with the Jacksonians.
+Van Buren was defeated in 1840 by Whig William Henry Harrison in a landslide.
+Harrison died just one month into his term and his vice president, John Tyler, quickly reached accommodation with the Jacksonians.
 Tyler was then succeeded by James K. Polk, a Jacksonian who won the election of 1844 with Jackson's endorsement.
+Polk was so closely aligned with Jackson he was sometimes called "Young Hickory."
 Franklin Pierce had been a supporter of Jackson as well.
-James Buchanan served in Jackson's administration as Minister to Russia and as Polk's Secretary of State, but he did not pursue Jacksonian policies.
+James Buchanan served in Jackson's administration as minister to Russia and as Polk's secretary of state, but he did not pursue Jacksonian policies.
 Finally, Andrew Johnson, who had been a strong supporter of Jackson, became president following the assassination of Abraham Lincoln in 1865, but by then Jacksonian democracy had been pushed off the stage of American politics.

+Donald Trump has been described as a "Jacksonian" for his similar upset victory, populist rhetoric, and opportunistic foreign policy.
+He also maintains a personal affinity toward President Jackson and hung his portrait in the Oval Office during his tenure as president.

+Jackson as partisan symbol

+Jackson himself was used variously as a signifier of partisan allegiances.
+It was said that in Mississippi, an overwhelmingly Democratic state, "Jackson's word was 'considered as binding as the Koran, his will a rule of action—his name too sacred to be uttered without a blessing.'"